 I checked in today and went to the Gardiner porch where I'm running the workshop to test out the Internet connection.
 It was awful about an hour ago (latency > 700ms); seems a bit better now.
 I'm hoping it's working well for the workshop hours since I've lined up a bunch of demos and activities.

 After I'm done the workshop, I plan to post the materials online licensed under a Creative Commons license.
 This is going to be an awesome workshop.
-I dare to say that the information in this workshop will make a huge difference running an RE program and making sense of the crazy landscape of social media.
+I dare to say that the information in this workshop will make a huge difference running an RE program and making sense of the chaotic landscape of social media.